udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 ####Project: Interactive Resume

 Your second project; you will be able to present yourself to a prosprective employer.
 You'll learn Javascript and JQuery to prepare for this.
-It should be a smooth tranisition for someone in IPND, as you will have seen Javascript and will have experience with another programming language already in Python.
-JQuery is something new; it's a very powerful extension of Javascript; some programmers use it for everything for web development without even ever learning Javascript, and get along just fine even without knowing nitty gritty details about Javascript.
+It should be a smooth tranisition for someone in the Intro to Programming Nanodegree, as you will have seen Javascript and will have experience with another programming language already in Python.
+JQuery is something new; it's a very powerful extension of Javascript.
+Some programmers use it for everything for web development without even ever learning basic Javascript, and get along just fine without knowing the nitty gritty details about Javascript.

 You will develop an interactive resume application that reads your resume content from a JSON file and dynamically displays that content within a provided template.
 You will use objects, functions, conditionals, and control structures to compose the content that will display on the resume.

 Prepare for this project with: JavaScript Basics and Intro to jQuery

 ####Object Oriented Javascript
 Object Oriented Javascript is quite a bit different than most object oriented languages, since technically Javascript is a prototype language and not necessarily an object based language.
-You'll learn the differences between those.
+You'll learn the differences between those here, as well as how to use Javascript in this manner.

 ####HTML5 Canvas
 This is a new tag in the world of web development.
 A lot of people use the canvas to draw patterns or designs on webpages; here, we'll use it to make a game on a webpage.